philippinespire/pire_ssl_data_processing/README.md

 **Please use the "Genome Haploid Length" max value rounded up or down to the nearest million.** In the above example, this number is 853706410 for v2.
 Thus, 854000000 will be used in following steps

 **Note in your README the following:**
-1. The source (genomesize.com, Jellyfish adn GenomeScope version, or some publication, etc) and
+1. The source (genomesize.com, Jellyfish and GenomeScope version, or some publication, etc) and
 2. Genome size (if you used Jellyfish, note the GenomeScope version and round up or down the genome size estimate to the nearest million bp.
 You will use this info later

 </p>